 What I was going to do this month of January was explore our Family Culture, a phrase that struck me when I first heard it as ridiculous, but then it quickly burrowed under my skin.

 What is the definition of culture?
-Is one culture ever better than another?To the latter of which, in the world of the whiteboard, the answer is,
+Is one culture ever better than another?To the latter question, of course, in the world of the whiteboard the answer is,

 Of course not!
 Every culture is unique and as everyone knows unique = wonderful.
 Everyone (except skinheads, the NRA and other hateful bigots who constitute, if anyone does, bad cultures) -- everyone knows all cultures everywhere are equally valuable.
 Once you get to understand them.
 Except maybe this rich and materialistic one we live in, which we (think we) understand all too well and feel a little guilty for enjoying with all its ease and convenience which is really* exploitation and alienation of/from the natural world and other people.At least, that's what the whiteboard seemed to say as I stood there, communing with it.
 As I stood there, thinking about cultures where I, as a woman, would not be able to read what it said.
 Cultures where questions and their answers are usually more dangerous and openly ominous than just ridiculous.

 And by different here I don't mean different as in delightfully diverse in equally marvelous and exciting ways (though certainly there are different lovely and loving Family Cultures) but different as in there are differences that make a difference, that can be weighed and compared and chosen for or against, differences that may share some characteristics across otherwise differing family situations.